terisa-lau/terisa-lau.github.io/essays/smart-questions.md

 ## Smart Questions

-In software engineering&mdash;or any field, really&mdash;knowing how to ask ssmart questions is the difference from having to write multiple lines of code to achieve the same output versus writing a single, well-crafted line.
+In software engineering&mdash;or any field, really&mdash;knowing how to ask smart questions is the difference from having to write multiple lines of code to achieve the same output versus writing a single, well-crafted line.
 In Eric S. Raymond's "How to Ask Questions the Smart Way", he illustrates how asking smart questions usually leads to clearer, more accurate, and faster responses by minimizing ambiguity and focusing attention on the actual problem.

 ## Having Context